-Critical Thinking in the Food Industry: What It Is, How to Build It, and How to Show Employers You Have It
+Critical Thinking Skills in the Food Industry: How to Build Them and Impress Employers

 I’ve been speaking with HR professionals for our upcoming Get Hired!
-That’s a Food Job! podcast mini-series on how students and recent graduates can better understand what hiring professionals are looking for when it comes to hiring decisions, standing out in applications, and navigating their early careers.
+That’s a Food Job! podcast mini-series on what hiring professionals are actually looking for in students and recent graduates.

 One theme keeps coming up again and again:

-So today I wanted to cover this topic about what critical thinking actually is, how you gain this skill and how to show employers you have it so you can get hired.
+So today I want to break down what critical thinking skills actually are, how to build them, and how to show employers you have them — so you can get hired.

 At its core, critical thinking is the disciplined process of evaluating information before acting on it.
-It means asking why before accepting an answer, identifying assumptions, weighing evidence, and genuinely considering alternative explanations.
+It means asking why before accepting an answer.
+As psychologist Richard Paul defined it, it’s

 It’s the opposite of going on autopilot.